deepanshumehtaa/AlekSIS-Core/README.rst

   Licenced under the EUPL, version 1.2 or later

-Please see the LICENCE file accompanying this distribution for the full licence text or on the `European Union Public Licence`_ website https://joinup.ec.europa.eu/collection/eupl/guidelines-users-and-developers (including all other official language versions).
+Please see the LICENCE.rst file accompanying this distribution for the full licence text or on the `European Union Public Licence`_ website https://joinup.ec.europa.eu/collection/eupl/guidelines-users-and-developers (including all other official language versions).